We are the only frontline national legal team specialising in the legal rights and entitlements of children and young

 Our free and confidential advice line is available on the “pin” of every person under the age of 21 in prison.
 We provide casework on a wide range of issues from parole, recall, criminal appeals, help with resettlement back into the community and treatment while in prison.

 If we cannot help a young person, we will always try to find somebody who can.

 We also bring legal cases, sometimes in our own name or through interventions, to help shape the law.

-Read our press release on a judicial review, brought by the Howard League for Penal Reform on behalf of a boy who has been held in prolonged solitary confinement in a London prison.
+Read our press release on a judicial review, brought by the Howard League for Penal Reform on behalf of a boy who was held in prolonged solitary confinement in a London prison.